This a two day symposium with indoor and outdoor elements

 This is a two day event with inspirational speakers, and workshops on the hill and in the centre.
 We will consider how we can better educate and inspire the mountain leaders and instructors of tomorrow about the upland environment in which they lead and instruct, and you will gain 2 CPD points.

 The symposium will start with a key note talk from Barbara Jones.

 The Upland Environment, what is special about it?
 Why is it like this?
 What is its future?

 Barbara was the Upland Ecologist at Countryside Council for Wales (now part of National Resources Wales) for twelve years, she is a world leading expert on Lloydia serotina (the Snowdon Lily).
 Barbara is also a long standing BMC volunteer and has freely given her knowledge and expert advice to walkers and climbers for many years.
 She is still an active climber herself.

-Barbara's talk will be followed by a series of specialist talks from the Snowdonia National Park, The National Trust, a local hill farmer, archaeologist, Pred Hughes 'the Slate Man', the Snowdonia Society, Natural Resources Wales and the North Wales Wildlife Trust, all talking about how their work relates to the upland environment and how it is used recreationally.
+Barbara's talk will be followed by a series of specialist talks from the Snowdonia National Park, The National Trust, a local hill farmer, an archaeologist, Pred Hughes 'the Slate Man', the Snowdonia Society, Natural Resources Wales, The British Trust for Ornithology and the North Wales Wildlife Trust, all talking about how their work relates to the upland environment and how it is used recreationally.
 There will also be inspirational talks about the geology , birdlife, and mammals of the uplands.
 An evening session will update us on the work of the Snowdon Partnership.